The Dakota Apartments: Where the Dead Walk Oct 22, 2016 0:01:42 GMT -5 steve, jane, and 1 more like this

 Smoke and fire on the 8th floor.
 So far as is known, Rex Reed never encountered the late Boris Karloff, however, he did have an unsettling experience after moving into his 8th-floor apartment.
 Both Reed and workmen renovating the unit often smelled pipe smoke of an exotic tobacco blend though no one was smoking.
 Then one night after the men left and the apartment was safely locked, some scraps of wallpaper and other debris caught fire.
 The cause of the fire was never determined, however, the damage was extensive and the workmen had to start over.
 Recalling the incident, Reed said, “It was horrible.
 When I came home, I thought, ‘Welcome to The Dakota!’
 My God, this place really is haunted!”

 The man who flips his wig.
-Edward Clark, the gentleman who commissioned construction of The Dakota, died in 1882, two years before it was completed, still stalks the dark corridors of the aged structure.
-When construction began on the nine-story luxury apartment house, it was literally in the middle of nowhere and New York wags of the day referred to the project as “Clark's Folly.”
-There were those who poked fun at Clark, claiming the building was so remote, it may as well be in the Dakota Territory.
+Edward Clark, the gentleman who commissioned construction of The Dakota, died in 1882, two years before it was completed, and he still stalks the dark corridors of the aged structure.
+When construction began on the nine-story luxury apartment house, it was literally in the middle of nowhere and New York wags of the day referred to the project as “Clark’s Folly.”
+Others said the building was so remote, it may as well be in the Dakota Territory.
 (North and South Dakota were not states at the time.)
 Undaunted, Clark decided to capitalize on the idea and instructed his architect to incorporate arrow heads, sheaves of wheat, ears of corn, Indians and other Wild West motifs in the proliferation of carvings on the façade of the towering edifice.
 He had intended to call his building the Clark Apartments, but quickly changed its name to The Dakota.
 Clark was a small, bearded, bespectacled man who wore a garish wig to cover his almost totally bald head.
 His specter, for reasons unknown, removes the fake hair and shakes it at people.
 Some believe Clark is demonstrating his anger at the desecration of his handsome building by residents who remove carved marble mantels, woodwork and ornamental moldings in an attempt to “modernize” their units.
 Clark’s spirit probably wonders why people who prefer ultra-modern to Victorian magnificence choose to live at The Dakota – as do many others.

 Not ready to leave home.
 Jo Mielziner loved The Dakota as much as any resident ever had and kept scrapbooks of newspaper and magazine articles concerning the building.
 He often said he believed the old apartment house was haunted by a number of ghosts and in 1976, when he died in a taxicab just outside the front door, his spirit apparently joined the others.
-Shortly following his death, an employee working in the basement witnessed a heavy snow shovel propelled 20 feet across the room by unseen hands.
+Shortly after his death, an employee working in the basement witnessed a heavy snow shovel propelled 20 feet across the room by unseen hands.
 Wilbur Ross, a tenant, watched dumbfounded as a massive metal bar floated across the room and landed at his feet.
 He stooped to pick it up, but the bar was so heavy he could not lift it.
 Locked doors opened and closed of their own accord and manual elevators moved up and down when no operators were present to turn the wheels.
-These manifestations continued several seeks and it was generally assumed old Jo Mielziner just wasn't ready to leave The Dakota.
+These manifestations continued several seeks and it was generally assumed old Jo Mielziner just wasn’t ready to leave The Dakota.

 The birthday girl.
 Back in the 50s, a group of workmen in the building reported a strange incident while doing repairs in a 5th-floor apartment.
 The front door was open and they heard what sounded like a ball bouncing in the hall.
 When they looked, they saw a little blonde-haired girl dressed in a yellow taffeta dress and old-fashioned black shoes with buckles.
 The child was bouncing a red rubber ball and with a shy smile, announced, “It’s my birthday.”
 Shortly thereafter, one of the men fell down a stairway and was killed.
 His co-workers decided the apparition was a harbinger of doom.
 Following the death of Jo Mielziner, a neighbor swore that a few days before he died, Mielziner told him he, too, had encountered the little girl in yellow bouncing her ball just outside his door.

 Shades of No. 77.
 In the Levin novel, Rosemary and Guy Woodhouse occupied Apt.
 7-E and Frank Andrews, who helped ready Apt.
 77 for Gary Smith’s occupancy, drew some parallels between Rosemary’s Baby and his own experiences in the building.
 As an example, he cited the fact two women in the book are named Rosemary and Terry which are the names of his two sisters.
 Apartment 77 had belonged to actress Judy Holliday who died of cancer.
 Ms. Holliday’s death was not an easy one and she languished many months in her 7th-floor apartment which, according to Andrews, was one of the most dismal places he had ever laid eyes on.
 The woodwork was all dark mahogany, some of the walls were grey, others had dreary wallpaper and the kitchen was painted black.
-The place was unbelievably depressing and Andrews felt the rooms themselves had somehow absorbed Ms. Holliday’s final unhappy, pain-racked days.
+The place was unbelievably depressing and Andrews felt the rooms themselves had somehow absorbed the entertainer’s final unhappy, pain-racked days.
 He was satisfied the place was haunted and his friend, Norvin Malone, claimed he felt “vibrations” and confirmed the unit was “definitely inhabited.”
 It wasn’t long before the men saw their first Dakota ghost, a boy of about 9- or 10-years-old.
 The lad was wearing the clothing of a bygone era and, according to Andrews, “gave off a strange outdoorsy, fresh-yet-musty odor.”
 A few days later, a second apparition, that of a young man in his early 20s, stood silently by and watched Malone as he worked.
-Malone recalled the phantom “was dressed in period costume close to Edwardian.”
+He recalled the phantom “was dressed in period costume close to Edwardian.”

 Malone often visited the Smiths after they moved into Apt.
 77. One day, he saw what he described as “an aura of lights” around a large, stuffed animal.
 On another occasion when the children were rolling around on the floor with the same toy, he casually remarked that the kids certainly enjoyed playing with the animal.
 “It’s very strange,” Gail Smith commented, “but at the other place where we lived before, the children would not play with that toy.
 It wasn’t until we moved to The Dakota that they have taken it up so enthusiastically.”
 Malone was convinced at least one of the specters in No. 77 had somehow entered the stuffed animal.